-The Company recognises the importance of effective communications with investors and recently introduced a new Investor Relation program to facilitate enhanced communication with both security holders and investors.
-The Group Chief Executive Officer, Mr. Scott Basham has responsibility for managing this program.
+The Company recognises the importance of effective communication with investors and has a new Investor Relations program to facilitate enhanced communication with both security holders and investors.
 To facilitate the effective communication with investors, the Company is committed to:

 - communicating effectively with investors and security holders through releases to the market via ASX, the Company's website and information mailed to security holders and the general meetings of the Company; and - providing investors and security holders with ready access to balanced and relevant information about the Company and corporate proposals.